 Dairy Industry in Zimbabwe

 Zimbabwe has a developing dairy industry, characterized by the production of milk, cheese, and various dairy products.
-Over the years, the industry has experienced remarkable growth and transformation, playing a crucial role in the country's economy and food security.
+Over recent years, the sector has experienced significant growth, becoming a pivotal element of the country's economy and food security.

 Key Data